-Factors related to the Facility which may Prevent Realization of Business Objectives construction of the Facility and commencement of production could have a material and adverse effect on the Company's business, financial condition and prospects.
+Factors related to the Facility which may Prevent Realization of Business Objectives

+As of October 29, 2017, the Facility is being completed.
+Any adverse changes or developments affecting construction of the Facility and commencement of production could have a material and adverse effect on the Company's business, financial condition and prospects.
 There is a risk that these changes or developments could cause the Facility to not be completed on time, on budget, or at all, as it can be adversely affected by a variety of factors, including some that are discussed elsewhere in these risk factors and the following: